diegojromerolopez/babik/doc/api/queryset/methods/dont_return_queryset.md

 ## Fetch

-Returns the elemnt with the index parameter.
+Returns the element with the index parameter.

 If there is no element at that position, if it has a default value, will return it.